-When You’re No Longer What You Used to Be, But Not Yet What You Will Be
+What if You're No Longer Who You Used to Be, But Not Yet Who You're Going to Be?

 These are liminal spaces.
 Periods of time where one is no longer what they used to be and not yet what they’re going to be.
 The space can be terrifying and incredibly freeing.